thriveweb/deking-new/content/services/single-service2.md

       * Ability to add lighting and fans

-      The Cooldek roofing sheets come in 2 roofing profiles: Classic (Trim deck) and Corrugated with a total of 8 colours to choose from to match your home.
+      The insulated roofing sheets come in 2 roofing profiles: Classic (Trim deck) and Corrugated with a range of colours to choose from to match your home.
 3 thicknesses of 50mm, 75mm, and 100mm allow for spans from 5100mm to 7200mm without the need for additional beams.
-The ceiling is available in 3 profiles: Smooth, V-Line, and Silkline with 3 colours of Off White, Alpine White, and Classic Cream
+The ceiling is available with a smooth white finish to best match the ceiling inside your home.
-    podImage: /images/uploads/patios-verandah-carport-outback-cooldek-27.jpg
+    podImage: /images/uploads/deck-4-2.jpg
     podsTitle: Insulated Roofing
-videoTitle: Stratco advertising that we built!
+videoTitle: ''
 videoURL: ''
 bannerTitle: End of year Special
 bannerDescription: |-
-  Free ceiling lights with Cooldek patio roofs
-  Minimum size 25m2.
+  Free ceiling lights with insulated patio roofs Minimum size 25m2.
   Available with 12 months interest free.
-  Offer ends EOFY 2020.
+  Offer ends June 2020.
 Call for T's & C's
 bannerImage: /images/uploads/cooldekredlandbay.jpg
 bannerButton:
   label: Contact Us